pceftpos/Examples/Test.Angular.SignalR/README.md

 This project represents sample synchronous web application as a point of sale, using the Sandbox PC-EFTPOS Cloud REST API Client for communication with a physical or virtual Cloud-enabled pinpad.

+Once the Transaction request is started, the Client

+This sample project represents a synchronous, client-server, web-based point of sale, using the Sandbox PC-EFTPOS Cloud REST API for communication with a physical or virtual Cloud-enabled pinpad.
+It uses the open-source [SignalR](https://www.asp.net/signalr) framework for server-to-client communication, while the server includes background services to handle all API requests, responses and notification postbacks.

-Once the Transaction request is started, the Client waits up to 3 minutes for a *200 OK* response code.
-The pinpad notifications are processed with the SignalR library.
-If the Transaction request is not finished within 3 minutes or the response fails (with 4xx, 5xx codes), the transaction enters recovery mode and another 3 minute timer starts to try and get the transaction status, ie. did the EFT transaction succeed or fail.
+Once a Transaction request is initiated from the client to the server, waits up to 3 minutes for a *200 OK* response code.
+Typically synchronous point of sale systems would not expect to receive notification postbacks, however the PC-EFTPOS Cloud REST API does support notification postbacks, even when using synchronous mode.
+All postbacks are processed with SignalR notifications, while the client continues to wait for the transaction response.
+If the Transaction request is not finished within 3 minutes or the response fails (with HTTP 4xx, 5xx codes), the transaction enters recovery mode and another 3 minute timer starts to try and get the transaction status from the API, ie. did the EFT transaction succeed or fail.

 #### Technologies used
 - Client: Angular 5